bcgov/connect-nuxt/packages/layers/pay/README.md

 To obtain the correct values for a production build or deployment, please contact the Connect Platform Team.

 ## Contributing
 We welcome contributions to this package!
-Please see the main [suspicious link removed] for information on our branching strategy, commit conventions, and pull request process.
+Please see the main [Contribution Guidelines](../../../CONTRIBUTING.md) for information on our branching strategy, commit conventions, and pull request process.